WHAT IS THE EB-5 PROGRAM?

 Any person who can prove that he or she has the ability to invest the necessary amount in the U.S. economy and who can prove that the capital was legally obtained and satisfies the general eligibility requirements (e.g., background check and medical requirements) is able to apply for this Visa.
 The investor’s spouse and unmarried children under 21 years of age also qualify.
 The age of the minor children is “frozen” at the time of the EB-5 petition via Form I-526 so that, for example, a 20 year old dependent does not become ineligible during the USCIS analysis process.

 - What is the lowest investment value required?

-An investment of at least $800,000 if the investment is made in a location that is designated as a TARGETED EMPLOYMENT AREA (TEA).
+An investment of at least $1 million is required to obtain an EB-5 visa.
+However, if the investment is made in a location that is designated as a TARGETED EMPLOYMENT AREA (TEA), then the minimum investment is $500,000.
 With this amount, 10 (ten) jobs must be generated for a period of 2 (two) years.

 - Will the value of my investment be returned if my EB-5 Visa application is denied by USCIS?

 Many projects maintain a reserved line of credit to guarantee that, in the event that your petition is denied, your money will be returned within a period to be stipulated in the final contract between the parties.

 - How long will my Green Card be valid?

 The investor and his/her dependents initially receive a 2-year Green Card, called “Conditional”.
 Prior to the end of the 2 year period, an application will be submitted to USCIS, confirming that the investment was made and that ten jobs were created as a result of the investment.
 Once the 10 jobs are maintained for two years, a permanent Green Card will be issued to the investor and his or her family.

 - If I am or a family member is already in the U.S. on another visa when the I-526 petition is approved, do I need to return to my home country in order to obtain an EB-5 or permanent resident visa?